sjhilt/SDR-BoomBox/README.md

    - Or click a preset button to jump to a saved frequency

 3. **Start playback**:
-   - Click the "▶ Play" button
+   - Click the "Play" button
    - The app will attempt HD Radio first, then fall back to analog FM if needed
    - Select HD channel (HD1-HD4) using the dropdown menu to access different programs on the same frequency

+4. **Audio controls**:
+   - Click the speaker icon (🔊) to mute/unmute audio
+   - When muted, shows 🔇 and the receiver keeps running
+   - Unmuting is instant with no re-tuning delay

 ### Preset Management